Comparing localizations across adjunctions: Inverting morphisms and building from objects

+Moreover, if $T$ preserves both $f$\nobreakdash-equivalences and $Tf$-equivalences and $L_{Tf}$ exists, then there is a natural isomorphism $L_fU\cong L_{Tf}U$. \end{proposition}

 \begin{proof} Suppose first that $T$ preserves $f$\nobreakdash-equivalences.
-Then Theorem~\ref{monad} implies that $L_f$ induces a localization $L'$ on $\C^T$ such that $L_fU\cong UL'$ naturally and $U$ preserves and reflects local objects and equivalences.
-Hence the $L'$\nobreakdash-local objects are those $(X,a)$ in $\C^T$ such that $X$ is $f$\nobreakdash-local.
-But Theorem~\ref{propflocdiscreta} tells us that $X$ is $f$\nobreakdash-local if and only if $(X,a)$ is $Ff$\nobreakdash-local.
-Hence $L'$ is indeed an $Ff$\nobreakdash-localization (which therefore exists).
-Conversely, the existence of $L_{Ff}$ and the natural isomorphism $L_fU\cong UL_{Ff}$ implies that $T$ preserves $f$\nobreakdash-equivalences, according to Theorem~\ref{monad}.
-This proves~(i).
+Theorem~\ref{monad} tells us that there is a localization $L^T$ on $\C^T$ equipped with a natural isomorphism $L_fU\cong UL^T$, for which $U$ preserves and reflects local objects and equivalences.
+Hence the $L^T$\nobreakdash-local objects are those $(X,a)$ in $\C^T$ such that $X$ is $f$\nobreakdash-local.
+But part~(i) of Proposition~\ref{FGf} tells us that $X$ is $f$\nobreakdash-local if and only if $(X,a)$ is $Ff$\nobreakdash-local.
+Hence $L^T$ is indeed an $Ff$\nobreakdash-localization (which therefore exists).
+Conversely, a natural isomorphism $L_fU\cong UL_{Ff}$ implies that $T$ preserves $f$\nobreakdash-equivalences, according to Theorem~\ref{monad}.
+This proves that (i)~$\Leftrightarrow$~(ii).

-Now assume that $T$ preserves both $f$\nobreakdash-equivalences and $Tf$\nobreakdash-equivalences, and that $L_{Tf}$ exists.
-Then part~(i) yields natural isomorphisms
+Now assume that $T$ preserves $f$\nobreakdash-equivalences and $Tf$-equivalences, and that $L_{Tf}$ exists.
+Then the implication (i) $\Rightarrow$ (ii) yields natural isomorphisms